Logo Holidayhome.com Logo Holidayhome.com

 Book a Holiday Home at the Best Price

 If you’re ready for a relaxing break in Belgium and want to stay in Brussels, book your holiday home today.
-You’ll find the full range of options on Vakantiehuisjes.nl, where you can easily reserve your preferred accommodation.
+You’ll find the full range of options on Holidayhome.com, where you can easily reserve your preferred accommodation.
 The Brussels-Capital Region is a unique place to stay, rich in history and full of things to see and do.

 There are many holiday homes in Brussels available for you to book.
 These rentals are unique, offering a peaceful and comfortable base for your visit.
 Choose from apartments, studios, or cosy holiday cottages—there’s always something to suit your needs and budget.
 Whether you prefer to stay in a luxury villa or a simple bungalow, you’ll find the perfect spot for your holiday in vibrant, welcoming Brussels.